JigyanshuPati/-Centrum-IntelliPhysics/README.md

+# Deep Operator

-This repository contains my implementation and exploration of operator learning using DeepONet and Physics-Informed Neural Networks (PINNs) in JAX/FLAX.
-It is part of the work I'm doing under the guidance of Prof. Goswami and Dibyajyoti Nayak at Centrum IntelliPhysics.
+This repository contains implementations and experiments related to operator learning using DeepONet and Physics-Informed Neural Networks (PINNs), built with JAX and FLAX.